 Eden Council's chief executive quits 'challenging' job

-The chief executive of a council in Cumbria has retired from his "challenging" job.
+The chief executive of a council in Cumbria has retired from his "challenging" job, it has been announced.

-Kevin Douglas has stepped down from his post at Eden District Council after almost four years.
+Kevin Douglas will step down from his post at Eden District Council in March 2011 after three and a half years.

-He said he had worked with "dedicated" staff but had found the job a challenge amid budget cuts.
+He said he had worked with "dedicated" staff but had found the job a challenge amid budget cuts and the collapse of a shopping development in Penrith.

 Mr Douglas joined the authority from Harrogate Borough Council in July 2007.